aureumapes/srmp-public/manual.md

 <details>
 <summary>Players aren't synced</summary>
 This one is caused by connection issues.
-If you are using hamachi/radmin it is likely due to radmin.
+If you are using hamachi/radmin it is likely due to rate limiting.
 Disabling encryption may help.
 All players restarting can also fix it.
 If you are using server codes: let someone else host or use another method.
-Just try to do things to improve your network connection.
-You can also let someone with a faster or more stable internet connection host.
+Also try to do things to improve your network connection.
+You should let the person with the fastest and most stable internet connection host.
 </details>

 <details>